-Answer: First question: As many internal systems would be affected by this new regulation the implementation would be a huge cost driver.
+First question: As many internal systems would be affected by this new regulation the implementation would be a huge cost driver.
 On the other hand a fair level playing field has to be established.
-Having said that the regulator should concentrate on a simple, standardised, consistent and comparable approach.
+This being said, the regulator should concentrate on a simple, standardised, consistent and comparable approach.
 Second question: No.